peterhinch/micropython-iot/pb_link/README.md

 Communication between the client and the ESP8266 uses I2C.
 The client must be capable of running I2C slave mode.
-This includes STM boards such as the Pyboard.
+This includes STM boards such as the Pyboard V1.x.
 In this doc the client device is referred to as the Pyboard.

  0. [IOT design for clients lacking a LAN interface](./README.md#0-iot-design-for-clients-lacking-a-lan-interface)
  1. [Wiring](./README.md#1-wiring)